-(1) A test of characteristics is conducted in order to ensure the cultural objectives of the measure.
+- (1) A test of characteristics is conducted in order to ensure the cultural objectives of the measure.
 A grant is only awarded if the film obtains the relevant minimum number of points in the test of characteristics for feature and animated films and films with virtually animated components.
-The film must pass the test of characteristics for animated films and films with virtually animated components (Schedule 5) if at least 50 per cent of the German production costs are directly related to the test of characteristics for feature films and films with virtually animated components (Schedule 5) if at least 50 per cent of the German production costs are directly related to the test of characteristics for animated films and films (Schedule 3).

-(2) In order to ensure the cultural character, feature films must satisfy at least four criteria in the category "Cultural Content" (A-Block no. 1).
-Animated films and films with virtually animated components must satisfy at least two criteria in the category "Cultural Content" (A-Block no. 1).

-(3) In order to qualify for a grant, a feature film must obtain at least 48 points from both categories and an animated film and a film with virtually animated components at least 42 points from both categories.

-(4) As a rule, the applicant production service provider should take into account ecological concerns in the context of the film or series production.
+The film must pass the test of characteristics for animated films and films with virtually animated components (Schedule 5) if at least 50 per cent of the German production costs are directly related to the test of characteristics for animated films and films with virtually animated components.
+Otherwise the film must pass the test of characteristics for feature films (Schedule 3). - (2) In order to ensure the cultural character, feature films must satisfy at least four criteria in the category "Cultural Content" (A-Block no. 1).
+Animated films and films with virtually animated components must satisfy at least two criteria in the category "Cultural Content" (A-Block no. 1). - (3) In order to qualify for a grant, a feature film must obtain at least 48 points from both categories and an animated film and a film with virtually animated components at least 42 points from both categories. - (4) As a rule, the applicant production service provider should take into account ecological concerns in the context of the film or series production.
 For this purpose, he may at the time of filing the application submit the declaration of commitment found in Schedule 8 or one that goes even further, committing to produce the film in an environmentally friendly and resource-efficient way.
 The declaration of commitment must include a carbon footprint audit which was compiled using a suitable, scientifically recognised carbon footprint calculator.
 If no such declaration of commitment is submitted, the total score calculated pursuant to Schedules 3 and 5 for the category "Production" will be reduced by 10 points for feature and animated films and films with virtually animated components.